Installation Requirements for Kansas City

 Most areas will require a thermal expansion tank to be installed or replaced when replacing the water heater.
 The thermal expansion tank has to be calibrated to work in conjunction with your Pressure Reducing Valve.
 A thermal expansion tank that is not installed or calibrated correctly will not function properly and may result in premature failure.

 High water pressure can also cause a tank to fail prematurely.
 The first step in replacing any water heater is to first check the water pressure.
 A water pressure gauge is pictured above and can be purchased for around $15.
 If the water pressure is high a PRV should be installed to serve the entire house.
-If the PRV is accessible we will replace it for an additional $100 as part of a water heater installation package.
+If the PRV is accessible we will replace as part of a water heater installation package.

 Flexible Connectors vs Hard Pipe

 We never install the flexible water heater connectors pictured on the left.
 These are time saving connectors that can fail years down the line.
 We have replaced several water heaters that were flooded due to a faulty water heater flex connector, usually around 7-10 years after they were installed.